Post job

 A rehab technician's role is to assist physical therapists and patients in a hospital or similar facility.
 Typically, their responsibilities revolve around gathering a patient's personal information and medical history, escorting them to corresponding rooms, and conducting initial tests and assessments.
 It is also essential to maintain records of all transactions, updating medical accounts promptly and accurately.
 Furthermore, a rehab technician may also perform basic treatments under the supervision of a physical therapist.
 There are also instances when they have to sanitize and clean therapy equipment, all in adherence to the facility's safety regulations and policies.

-As far as similarities go, this is where it ends because an occupational therapy aide responsibility requires skills such as "patient care," "occupational therapy treatments," "cota," and "iep."
+While similarities exist, there are also some differences between occupational therapy aides and rehab technician.
+For instance, occupational therapy aide responsibilities require skills such as "patient care," "occupational therapy treatments," "cota," and "iep."
 Whereas a rehab technician is skilled in "customer service," "cleanliness," "taking care," and "clerical tasks."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

 A rehabilitation assistant performs support tasks to assist nurses or therapists in providing care services to patients and maintaining the smooth flow of operations in clinics.
 Their daily tasks often include greeting patients, answering inquiries, helping patients during treatments and training, and providing personal care by assisting them in hygienic and physical tasks.
 They may also prepare and process documents, handle calls and correspondence, organize files, liaise with external business partners such as vendors and suppliers, maintain records, and arrange schedules.

-Not everything about these jobs is different.
+Student assistant technician positions earn lower pay than occupational therapy aide roles.
+They earn a $1,225 lower salary than occupational therapy aides per year.Only some things about these jobs are the same.
 Take their skills, for example.
-Occupational therapy aides and student assistant technicians both include similar skills like "patients," "rehabilitation," and "patient care" on their resumes.
+Occupational therapy aides and student assistant technicians both require similar skills like "patients," "rehabilitation," and "patient care" to carry out their responsibilities.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, occupational therapy aide responsibilities are more likely to require skills like "cpr," "home health," "occupational therapy treatments," and "cota."
-Meanwhile, a student assistant technician might be skilled in areas such as "simplification," "fieldwork," "iadl," and "vital signs."
+Meanwhile, a student assistant technician has duties that require skills in areas such as "simplification," "fieldwork," "iadl," and "vital signs."
 These differences highlight just how different the day-to-day in each role looks.

-In general, student assistant technicians study at lower levels of education than occupational therapy aides.
+In general, student assistant technicians achieve lower levels of education than occupational therapy aides.
 They're 10.8% less likely to obtain a Master's Degree while being 0.7% more likely to earn a Doctoral Degree.

 A rehabilitation aide is responsible for assisting patients with injuries, mental disorders, and illnesses in their treatment plans and medications.
 Rehabilitation aides monitor the patients' progress and update attending physicians regarding their conditions.
 They also prepare treatment rooms, including the materials and equipment for the medical procedures, and discuss the process with the patients.
 A rehabilitation aide must be highly organizational, especially in attending to different patients' needs and ensuring the safety and security of all facilities and assets.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from occupational therapy aides resumes, they are more likely to have skills like "occupational therapy treatments," "cota," "iep," and "treatment programs."
-But a rehabilitation assistant might have skills like "customer service," "money management," "mental illness," and "vital signs."
+The required skills of the two careers differ considerably.
+For example, occupational therapy aides are more likely to have skills like "occupational therapy treatments," "cota," "iep," and "treatment programs."
+But a rehabilitation assistant is more likely to have skills like "customer service," "money management," "mental illness," and "vital signs."

-Rehabilitation assistants typically study at lower levels compared with occupational therapy aides.
+Rehabilitation assistants earn the best pay in the telecommunication industry, where they command an average salary of $42,480.
+Occupational therapy aides earn the highest pay from the education industry, with an average salary of $37,805.Most rehabilitation assistants achieve a lower degree level compared to occupational therapy aides.
 For example, they're 8.7% less likely to graduate with a Master's Degree, and 0.4% less likely to earn a Doctoral Degree.